 - Difficulty chewing or biting.

-If you want to know for sure whether your child will need braces, schedule an appointment with an orthodontist.
+In order to know if your child will need braces, schedule an appointment with an orthodontist.

 Aligning Your Bite as an Adult

-No matter how old you are, there are options available to straighten your smile!
-Invisalign is a popular option, though some adults do use traditional braces.
-Many adults like the fact that Invisalign trays are invisible and removable.
+There is no age limit on straightening out your smile.
+There are other options available besides braces to straighten your teeth!
+Invisalign is a popular option, many adults like the fact that Invisalign trays are invisible and removable.